 Can a cosigner be released from the loan?

-The cosigner can be released from liability after the first 48, consecutive principal and interest payments are made on time13.
-The borrower must meet credit criteria on their own at that time.
+The cosigner can be released from liability after a specific number of consecutive monthly principal and interest payments (either 36 or 48 monthly payments, as set forth in your Credit Agreement) have been made on-time.13 The borrower must meet credit criteria on their own at that time.
 For more details, click here.